What you need to know:

 A Consulted (or announced) Transfer is performed when you announce the call to the recipient prior to transferring the call.
-To conduct a Consulted Transfer, while on an active call, press Hold.
+To conduct a Consulted Transfer, while on an active call, press Hold .
 The caller is automatically placed on hold.
 Then, press the New Call softkey.
 Dial the receiving party and press the Send softkey again.
-Once the receiving party answers, announce the call.
-To complete the transfer, press or the Transfer softkey.
+Once the receiving party answers, announce the call and press or the Transfer softkey.
 Finally, select the call that was on hold to merge it with the new call.
 This completes the Consulted Transfer.

 A Direct-to-Voicemail Transfer is performed when you wish to transfer a call directly to another user’s voicemail.
 To conduct a Direct-to-Voicemail Transfer, while on an active call, press or the Transfer softkey.
 The caller is automatically placed on hold.
 Next, enter Star (*) 55, followed by the user’s extension, then press or the Transfer softkey again.
 This completes the transfer to voicemail.